 1. Finding the data that contain the relevant profiles is very costly and time-consuming

-2. Patient profile linking is time-consuming because of the privacy and confidentiality concerns
+2. Patient profile linking is time-consuming because of the privacy and security concerns

 It's a match! – from 2 weeks to 2 minutes

-Following our commitment to make the lives of our customers simpler while preserving privacy and security, we created the Intelligent Cryptographic Membrane-Matching tool.
-The tool is based on the latest advancements in cryptography and allows a software solution without having to involve a third-party.
+Following our commitment to make the lives of our customers simpler while preserving privacy and security, we created the avato platform, which includes the Private Set Intersection Instance (PSII).
+The PSII is based on the latest advancements in cryptography and allows a software solution without having to involve a third-party.
 It runs on any browser that can securely and privately:

-1. Identify the match between an owned dataset and a target dataset on chosen keys (for example, patient profiles)
+1. Identify the overlap between an owned dataset and a target dataset on chosen keys (for example, patient profiles).

 2. Ensure that after the purchase of the dataset, the linkage of the profiles will be as friction-less as possible by anonymously linking the dataset, without any human ever seeing the whole data.

-3. Allow paying only when the matching threshold is met
+3. Allow paying only when the intersection threshold is met.

-- Buyer Inc identifies a dataset which is potentially a good match for its needs from:
+- Buyer Inc identifies a dataset which is potentially interesting for its needs from:

 a.
 Partnerships with data providers that are already in place